 Here is more proof that that t-shirt really was vee-shaped, and it comes again from Richard Hooke.
 I tell you, we should be calling him Richard Hawk because he's got the eyes of one.
 Richard considered something that the rest of us overlooked: Around the margin of their openings, t-shirts have threaded seams.
 They all do.
 We can see one on Oswald.
 So, is there one on Doorman?
 It turns out that there is.

 Start with Oswald on the upper left.
-Notice the seam around the opening of his vee.
+There is a seam around the opening of his t-shirt.
 Now look at Doorman.
 There is a seam there going all the way around.
 Richard marked several places where the thread of the seam stands out.
-But you can also see it in its entirety if you look closely.
 That seam means that the vee was real.
 It was not caused by shadow; it is not an illusion; it is the actual shape of the t-shirt.
 And that means that it is Oswald's t-shirt, and he was standing in the doorway as the shots rang out.
 Checkmate.

 Consider the next collage below.
 Note first that you can see the same likenesses as with the first collage: unbuttoned, loose-fitting, long-sleeved outer shirt over vee-shaped t-shirt.